AASF-IIITM/AASF-IIITM/CONTRIBUTING.md

 ### Step 1: Make the change

-1. Fork the Chaos Mesh repo, and then clone it:
+1. Fork the project repo, and then clone it:

    ```bash
    $ export user={your github. profile name}